frezaeix/Pointnet2_PyTorch/README.rst

    b.
 Applies ball_query(self.radius, self.nsample, xyz, new_xyz) and it outputs:
          new_features : (B, 3 + C, npoint, self.nsample) tensor with the indicies of the features that form the query balls It marks the output as non_differentiable.
    c.
-Applies GroupingOperation.
+Applies GroupingOperation: grouping_operation(xyz_trans, idx).
 This operation is similar to GatherOperation.
 It saves indices for the backward pass.
 Backward for this node:

 ::